Guy Burgess: Childhood and schooling

 The Gillman wealth ensured a comfortable home for the young family.
-Guy's earliest schooling was probably with a governess until, aged nine, he began as a boarder at Lockers Park, an exclusive preparatory school near Hemel Hempstead in Hertfordshire.
+Guy's earliest schooling was probably with a governess until, aged 9, he began as a boarder at Lockers Park, an exclusive preparatory school near Hemel Hempstead, Hertfordshire.
 He did well there; his grades were consistently good and he played for the school's association football team.
 Having completed the Lockers curriculum a year early, he was too young to proceed immediately, as intended, to the Royal Naval College at Dartmouth.
 Instead, from January 1924 he spent a year at Eton College, a boys' public school in Eton, Berkshire.

-Following Malcolm Burgess's retirement from the navy, the family moved to West Meon in Hampshire.
+Following Malcolm's retirement from the navy, the family moved to West Meon in Hampshire.
 Here, on 15 September 1924, Malcolm died suddenly of a heart attack.
 Despite this traumatic event, Guy's education proceeded as planned, and in January 1925 he began at Dartmouth.
 Here he encountered strict discipline and insistence on order and conformity, enforced by frequent use of corporal punishment even for minor infringements.
-In this environment, Burgess thrived both academically and at sports.
+In this environment, Guy thrived both academically and in sports.
 He was marked by the college authorities as "excellent officer material", but an eye test in 1927 exposed a deficiency that precluded a career in the navy's executive branch.
 Burgess had no interest in the available alternatives – the engineering or paymaster branches – and in July 1927 he left Dartmouth and returned to Eton.

 Burgess's second period at Eton, between 1927 and 1930, was largely rewarding and successful, both academically and socially.
 Although he failed to be elected to the elite society known as "Pop", he began to develop a network of contacts that would prove useful in later life.
-At Eton, sexual relationships between boys were common, and although Burgess would claim that his homosexuality began at Eton, his contemporaries could recall little evidence of this.
+At Eton, sexual relationships between boys were common, and although Burgess would claim to explore his homosexuality at Eton, his contemporaries could recall little evidence of this.
 Generally, Burgess was remembered as amusingly flamboyant, and something of an oddity with his professed left-wing social and political opinions.
 In January 1930 he sat for and won a history scholarship to Trinity College, Cambridge, concluding his school career with further prizes in history and drawing.
-Throughout his life he retained fond memories of Eton; according to his biographers Stewart Purvis and Jeff Hulbert he "never showed any embarrassment that he had been educated in a citadel of educational privilege".
+Throughout his life he retained fond memories of Eton; according to his biographers Stewart Purvis and Jeff Hulbert, he "never showed any embarrassment that he had been educated in a citadel of educational privilege".